Dr. SAOVAROS JANSISYANONT

 A: Tooth development varies by age, and it's common for some children to have slower tooth eruption.
 It's best not to worry.
 If your child has only front teeth, they may struggle to chew, so provide soft, finely mashed foods until their molars come in.

 A: This is not abnormal.
-Tooth eruption varies; some children are faster or slower.
+Tooth eruption varies; some children erupt their teeth faster or more slowly.
 As long as your child is developing well in other areas, there’s likely no issue.

 A: If your child has no teeth yet, it's fine to give them soft, finely mashed foods.
 Wait until their teeth come in to introduce coarser textures.